Go to henryford.com Torn seasonal HFH logo

 • Samples that are improperly labeled or stored may not be processed.

-• Specimens may need to be rejected for quality purposes if the quantity is not sufficient, or if the sample is clotted or hemolyzed.
+• Specimens may need to be rejected for quality purposes.

 HFH Collection and Handling Specifications for Routine Specimens